 Eight years on from Red Dead Redemption 1, but 12 years earlier in the story of the blood-thirsty van der Linde gang and its members, Red Dead Redemption 2 has been teasing us for a year since its first announcement.
 Is it worth the wait?

 Especially a game eight years in the making.
 A vast project envisioned to fulfill the widest ambitions of its creators.
-A game that reputedly nearly crushed its staff , and threw a wider net around the world for developers, actors, artists, and QA, than any other before it.
+A game that reputedly , and threw a wider net around the world for developers, actors, artists, and QA, than any other before it.
 A game that became an illogical obsession for its makers, cushioned in the magnitude of their pursuit by the biggest money-maker in town, and - you’d argue - unlikely to be repeated by any other company.

 We got it to answer the question: what would happen if you gave Rockstar nearly a decade, and more or less unlimited funds, to make the best game they’ve ever made?
-We got extraordinary tales of relentless effort, of 500,000 lines of dialogue, of 300,000 animations, of (according to IMDB) 845 credited actors - 90 more than all the Game of Thrones series to date.
+We got extraordinary tales of relentless effort, of 500,000 lines of dialogue, of 300,000 animations, of (according to IMDB) - 90 more than all the Game of Thrones series to date.

 We got Red Dead Redemption 2, and we got a masterpiece of creative endeavour.

-Rockstar in turn - pilloried for how it drove its staff to exhaustion - at $725m got the biggest cash take for an opening weekend of an entertainment property ever.
+Rockstar in turn - pilloried for how it drove its staff to exhaustion - at $725m got for an opening weekend of an entertainment property ever.
 Not quite GTA5 money (which was released midweek), but simply staggering nonetheless, all the more so given how relatively unknown Red Dead Redemption was in comparison to the Grand Theft Auto series.
 Let’s hope they spread that wealth to their people.

 A modern telling of an old tale